Energies Futures Prices

 - Midday Market Minute

-Yesterday the markets gained ground on the news that the US may lift certain tariffs with China.
-Will that continue today?
+Yesterday the markets gained ground despite no rate cut by the Fed.
+Will this change today?
 Read on to learn more...

 Futures Market News and Commentary